entelecheia/nbcpu/_sources/paper/data/index.md

 We will determine a specific time frame for our study, and only gather articles published within this period.
 This will allow us to understand the evolution of policy uncertainty over a specified period of time.

 This dataset will provide a rich source of information from which to analyze and measure the uncertainty surrounding Cambodia's central bank policy.

+## Exploratory Data Analysis

+We have collected 40,002 articles from the three news outlets.
+The articles were published between January 1, 2016 and July 31, 2023.